-- □ The first, second, and third laws of thermodynamics and their applications to physical systems (see below). - □ Elementary kinetic theory.
-Cross section, mean-free-path, collision time. - \Box Ideal gases, non-ideal gases, and the Joule-Thomson process. - □ Adiabatic, isothermal, and isochoric processes.
-The physics of heat engines. - □ The Maxwell relations and their use to determine relationships between thermodynamic variables.
+- \Box The first and second laws of thermodynamics and their applications. - $\Box\,$ Ideal gases. - \Box Adiabatic, isothermal, and isochoric processes. - □ The Maxwell relations and their use to determine relationships between thermodynamic variables.
 Equations of state. - □ Thermodynamics of phase transitions including heat of fusion, latent heat, and entropy changes.
-The Clausius-Clapeyron equation. - □ Microcanonical, canonical, and grand canonical ensembles, and their connection to thermodynamics. - □ Calculation of partition functions and their use to calcuate the physical properties.
+The Clausius-Clapeyron equation. - □ Calculation of partition functions and their use to calculate the physical properties.
 This includes systems with discrete energy spectra and phase space integration. - □ Heat capacity of gases with translational and rotational degrees of freedom.
-The Dulong-Petit and Einstein models for the heat capacity. - \Box Maxwell and Boltzmann distributions. - □ Bose and Fermi statistics.
+The Dulong-Petit and Einstein models for the heat capacity. - $\Box\,$ Maxwell and Boltzmann distributions. - □ Bose and Fermi statistics.
 Electron degeneracy in metals.
 Bose-Einstein condensation.
-Calculation of the energy distribution of a blackbody and the energy flux. - $\Box\,$ Brownian motion and random walk.
-Thermal diffusion.
+Calculation of the energy distribution of a blackbody and the energy flux.